varunmehta/photobooth/README.md

 Pibooth - photobooth
 =======================

-A DIY photo booth using a Raspberry Pi that automatically sends animated gifs to a Tumblr account and prints to a Canon Selphy printer.
-Great for events.
+A DIY photo booth using a Raspberry Pi that automatically:
+- Sends animated gifs to a Tumblr account
+- Creates a mosaic and posts to twitter
+- Prints the mosiac to a Canon Selphy printer.

 Based off of:
  - http://www.drumminhands.com/2014/06/15/raspberry-pi-photo-booth/ -  [Code - Github](https://github.com/drumminhands/drumminhands_photobooth)